srafi9/MachineLearning/predictionAssignment.md

 D <- fread(url)
 ```

-Read the testing data into a data table.
+Load the testing data into a data table.

 ```r